 TABLE 13: RED FLAGS AT ABOUT 2 MONTHS

-۲ She keeps her hands fisted all the time.
+- She keeps her hands fisted all the time.

-9/• She doesn't respond to loud sounds.
+- She doesn't respond to loud sounds.

-She doesn't watch things as they move.
+- She doesn't watch things as they move.

-9/• She doesn't smile in response to a smile or when spoken to.
+- 🦞 🗫 She doesn't smile in response to a smile or when spoken to.

-@ > She can't hold her head up when pushing up on her tummy.
+- She can't hold her head up when pushing up on her tummy.

-- 9/ Baby keeps his head in midline when lying on his back. - Ite has good head control in a supported sitting posture, without head lag when pulled to sit. - He can hold his head well above the line of the body when held in ventral suspension. - 9/ He keeps his hands mostly open, not fisted; he brings his hands together in midline over the chest. - He can now hold a small toy placed in his hands and often brings it to his mouth. - $\sqrt[n]{\bullet}$ He reaches with both hands together to grasp a toy.
+- Saby keeps his head in midline when lying on his back. - √ He has good head control in a supported sitting posture, without head lag when pulled to sit. - He can hold his head well above the line of the body when held in ventral suspension. - He keeps his hands mostly open, not fisted; he brings his hands together in midline over the chest. - He can now hold a small toy placed in his hands and often brings it to his mouth. - \$\sqrt{\pi}\$ He reaches with both hands together to grasp a toy.

-- 9 He makes a lot of little sounds, beginning to babble. - He establishes eye contact with others while making sounds towards them.
+- The makes a lot of little sounds, beginning to babble. - He establishes eye contact with others while making sounds towards them.

-- 9 He looks at his parent's eyes and smiles. - V/☞ He responds to playful interactions with pleasure.
+- He looks at his parent's eyes and smiles.